cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 I think this seems like expected varation (where I would usually want replicates for metagenomics), but I hope that is made clear (and "high" and "low" are different enough to to be less likely for even biological replicates, if these had some from different stool samples - in this case, everything submitted was from ***the same stool sample***).

+This matches what I would expect for 16S biological replicates (even if these are from the same sample, rather than different samples).
+So, this doesn't surprise me, but I hope this is made clear to most customers.

 ## Other Notes

 **1)** There is no liquid in the Psomagen stool collection tubes, so I don't believe there is anything to stop or reduce bacterial growth post-collection.